HankSchrader/Tales-of-Covarnius-Swift-UI/ReadMe.md

 - The Constants folder contains an @ViewBuilder that determines which view is created next.
 Is is a Key Value pair.
 The Key is always an attribute of the StoryPayload Model

-### SubView Enum
+### ViewNavigationController

-SubView enum is a massive case statement Swift users to determine the next page.
+ViewNavigationController is a massive case statement Swift users to determine the next page.
 The user makes a decision which then sends a point to the SubView Enum.
 The next View Generated is the one matched in the case statement.

 ### Flow